 Cherry Creek (California)

-Put on your helmet, grab a paddle, and prepare for a battle while on this Class V+ rafting trip.
+Grab your flights to California, put on your helmet, grab a paddle, and prepare for a battle while on this Class V+ rafting trip!
 Located just outside Yosemite National Park and about three hours from San Francisco, Cherry Creek is one of the hardest and most challenging rapids in the US and is only for experts.
 Some challenges you’ll face are large and small rocks blocking your path, short fast turns, and crashing waves obstructing your view and landing inside your raft.
 Before this intense mission, you’ll be required to attend an orientation including training in swiftwater swimming, navigation, and safety.
 Depending on your choice of tour, a one-day trip at Cherry Creek will cost around $335 including meals, a professional guide, equipment, and a Class V orientation.
 You’ll usually be given a helmet, a life jacket, and a wetsuit prior to your travels.
 The season permitted to raft in these waters are July to early September.
-It’s crucial to wear the required equipment because the extreme rapids, with drops of more than 100 vertical feet per mile, can be life threatening.
+It’s crucial to wear the required equipment because the extreme rapids, with drops of more than 100 vertical feet per mile, can be life-threatening.

 The Upper Gauley River (Upper West Virginia)